jojozhuang/jojozhuang.github.io/_note/dsa/data-structure-tree.md

 mathjax: true
 ---

-> Introduce what is Tree, how to construct it and how to use it.
+> Introduce the definition, implementation and usage of tree.

 ## 1. Tree
 A tree is a data structure composed of nodes.The tree cannot contain cycles.
 The nodes may or may not be in a particular order, they could have any data type as values, and they may or may not have links back to their parent nodes.